23 Coffee Hacks That Will Change Your Life (#6 is Pure Genius)

 The adult version of a favourite summertime treat, coffee popsicles are an easy and fun way to drink iced coffee.
 By combining cream and iced coffee or cold brew coffee, you can create a refreshing and rich treat for those warm and sunny afternoons.

 3. Coffee Ice Cubes

 One of the worst things about making cold coffee with ice is that when the ice melts, your coffee becomes watery and weak.
-Instead of having the coffee lose its flavor, why not keep it strong by adding coffee ice cubes?
-As the coffee cubes melt, they will ensure that your coffee tastes rich and full-flavored the whole way through.
+Instead of having the coffee lose its flavour, why not keep it strong by adding coffee ice cubes?
+As the coffee cubes melt, they will ensure that your coffee tastes rich and full-flavoured the whole way through.

 4. Make an Espresso Shot in a French Press

 Want the smooth, rich, and concentrated taste of espresso but can’t afford an expensive espresso machine?
 Look no further than your trusty French Press.
 By grinding espresso beans super fine and only pouring enough hot water to submerge the grounds, you can create a fairly good espresso facsimile.